Listen to an excerpt of this page

 Learn more about these below:

-The three most common ways to negotiate for the value of pain and suffering damages are the multiplier method, the per diem method, and the exemplar method.
+The most common way to calculate the value of pain and suffering damages is to use a pain and suffering calculator, such as the multiplier method, the per diem method, and the exemplar method.

 Multiplier Method